 Interparticle interactions allow the programmable application of gate operations when atoms move in opposite directions and meet, instead of all moving in the same direction.
-As illustrated in Fig.~\ref{fig:2}(d), such atoms colliding on one unit cell interact via superexchange whose strength is characterised by $J_{\text{ex}} = 4t_x^2/\left[U\left(1-(2\Delta/U)^2\right)\right]$~\cite{duan_controlling_2003} (Methods).
-The value of $J_\mathrm{ex}(\tau)$ varies by orders of magnitude during pumping and it vanishes periodically, giving rise to discrete gate operations for each operation cycle (Fig.~\ref{fig:S1}).
+As illustrated in Fig.~\ref{fig:2}(d), such atoms colliding on one unit cell interact via superexchange whose strength is characterised by $J_{\text{ex}} = 4t_x^2/\left[U\left(1-(2\Delta/U)^2\right)\right]$~\cite{duan_controlling_2003} (Appendix).
+Depending on the lattice depths used in this work, the intra-dimer tunnelling in the dimerised configuration is betweeen \SI{1}{kHz} and \SI{2}{kHz}.
+The maximum site offset $\Delta$ reaches \SI{2}{kHz}, and the Hubbard $U$ is approximately \SI{8}{kHz} (Fig.~\ref{fig:S1}).
+The value of $J_\mathrm{ex}(\tau)$ varies by orders of magnitude during pumping and it vanishes periodically, giving rise to discrete gate operations for each operation cycle.
+Meanwhile, superexchange interactions between atoms in different double wells remain negligible.
 Superexchange gate operations can be represented on a two-particle Bloch sphere [Fig.~\ref{fig:2}(e)].
 The fermionic superexchange Hamiltonian $\hat{H}_{\text{ex}}=J_{\text{ex}}\hat{\sigma}_{z}/2$ induces a rotation around the $z$-axis by an angle $\varphi=\frac{1}{\hbar}\int_{-T/4}^{T/4}J_{\text{ex}}(\tau)\,d\tau$, where $\hat{\sigma}_{z}$ is the third Pauli matrix.
 Precise control of $\varphi$ enables the realisation of the entire family of partial swap gates, such as $\sqrt{\text{\sc swap}}$ ($\varphi=\pi/2$), \textsc{swap} ($\varphi=\pi$), $\sqrt{\text{\sc swap}}^{\dag}$ ($\varphi=3\pi/2$), and $({\text{\sc swap}})^2$ ($\varphi=2\pi$), see also refs.~\cite{anderlini_controlled_2007,zhang_scalable_2023}.
 Here we have simplified the gate action by considering only two opposite spins.
-However, since all three triplet states are degenerate, the realisation of the partial swap gates remains valid in the full two-particle Hilbert space, including $\ket{\downarrow,\downarrow}$ and $\ket{\uparrow,\uparrow}$ (Methods).
+However, since all three triplet states are degenerate, the realisation of the partial swap gates remains valid in the full two-particle Hilbert space, including $\ket{\downarrow,\downarrow}$ and $\ket{\uparrow,\uparrow}$ (Appendix).
 The entangling gate $\sqrt{\text{\sc swap}}$, combined with single-qubit rotations~\cite{weitenberg_single-spin_2011}, allows the construction of a universal gate set for quantum computation~\cite{loss_quantum_1998}.